Templarian/MaterialDesign-Site/src/content/getting-started-angular.md

     BrowserModule,
     BrowserAnimationsModule,
     HttpModule,
-    // From the latest master, HttpClientModule is required instead
     // Your other modules
     // Take note that you have to import MatIconModule into your app MatIconModule